 Updated: How To Prepare For A Pharmacovigilance Inspection

 A pharmacovigilance inspection can be a daunting prospect for many companies.
 Since 2002 we have worked with countless companies to guide them through their inspections.
-In this article, we look at the measures that your company can take to be prepared.
+We look at the measures that your company can take to be prepared.

 Decline In Number of MHRA Inspections

 In the UK, the MHRA publish pharmacovigilance inspection metrics each year.
-During the period of April 2017 to March 2018 the MHRA conducted 22 inspections of Marketing Authorisation Holders.
+During the period of April 2018 to March 2019 the MHRA conducted 18 inspections of Marketing Authorisation Holders.
 There has been a trend developing, in recent years, that has seen the number of inspections fall year on year.
 For example: In the period April 2016 -March 2017 the MHRA conducted 36 inspections.
-For the 12 months prior to that they conducted 34 inspections. compared with 47 for 2014-2015 and 56 for the period 2013 to 2014.
+For the 12 months prior to that, they conducted 34 inspections. compared with 47 for 2014-2015 and 56 for the period 2013 to 2014.